duongphuhiep/ToolsPack.NetCore/src/ToolsPack.Logging/README.md

 Your test is executing some application codes which log certain messages via the `Microsoft.Extensions.Logging` library.
 Once the application codes finished, you want to Assert (or to Verify) that some messages are logged as expected.

 The `MockLogger` allows you to "spy" on the log events happening during the application execution.
+It can be added to your logging pipeline along with others real loggers of your application (Serilog, NLog...)

 Checkout the [`MockLoggerTests.cs`](../../tests/ToolsPack.Logging.Tests/MockLoggerTests.cs) for full demonstration.

 Here how it works: